schantepie/IBMphyloepis/README.md

 # IBMphyloepis
-IBM with epistasis processes which evolve along a phylogenetic tree
+IBM with epistasis processes.
+The initial population splits and evolves along a phylogenetic tree